Our Guide to the Federal CX Mandates

 New U.S. policy requirements for executive agencies to demonstrate measurable improvements to their customer service:

-• The gGovernment’s performance must be measured empirically by on-the-ground results for the American people
+• The government’s performance must be measured empirically by on-the-ground results for the American people

 • Agencies should continuously improve their understanding of their customers to identify root causes of CX challenges